 Hire an Agency or Work with an In-House Team?

 It’s no secret that internal PR teams can be strapped for time.
 As demands increase, brands either have to hire more staff or look to external resources for assistance.

-Sometimes, there are areas of specialization organizations may need that an internal public relations staff may not possess.
+Sometimes, there are areas of specialisation organisations may need that internal public relations staff may not possess.
 Not every team has a crisis communications expert or a social media strategist.

 Whether it’s needing an extra set of hands or requiring particular expertise, companies may want to consider bringing an agency on board to assist.

 There are always pros and cons involved when working with an external resource.
 While an agency may bring a fresh pair of eyes to a project, they may also bring disjointed communications and add complexity to the process.
 This is why it’s important to consider the best practices for working with an agency and some pitfalls to watch out for along the way.

 For companies needing an extra hand with their public relations efforts, agencies continue to be a popular choice.
 PR agencies help clients tell stories and get their messages out.

 Yet, these relationships are often challenging for brands to manage.
 Just because they’ve brought an agency in to help DOESN’T mean they can expect to take a hands-off approach and still be successful.

 So, what can companies who want to work with a public relations agency do to maximise that partnership?